-Most of the time she found herself enjoying her vision without much focus, withdrawing into herself, finding the world less harsh when it was sketched only in rough outlines.
+Most of the time, she found herself enjoying her vision without much focus, withdrawing into herself, finding the world less harsh when sketched only in rough outlines.
 But now she regretted that the new acquaintance was just a round face with a nose and a smile.
 He reminded her of the snowmen she used to build every year with her pupils.
 Oksana was not even sure of the colour of his eyes.
 Not that it was important.

 “I am Pavel, but friends call me Pasha.
 You can call me Pasha.”

 She could hear the vibration in his voice, virile and loud.
 It exuded youth and power.